-Even though Pisa is regarded as a cliché because of the ever-so-popular Leaning Tower that attracts millions of tourists annually, Pisa is so much more than that.
+Even though the town is regarded as a cliché because of the ever-so-popular Pisa Leaning Tower that attracts millions of tourists annually, Pisa is so much more than that.
 If you are visiting Livorno or Lucca, don’t skip Pisa since it is only 15 minutes away from Livorno by train and about 20 from Lucca.
 Tourists mostly take the train to get close to the Tower, but I got off at the central railway station.
 It will allow you to stroll for about 3 km along gorgeous pedestrian areas, small allies, hidden shops, and local cafés.

 When you get to the town’s cathedral where the 11th-century Leaning Tower was supposed to be a bell tower, it will be clear why so many people rush to Pisa.
 Tourists jostle around to get a photo of ‘holding’ the tower or they wait for 40 to 50 minutes to climb up to the observation terrace, and you will hardly get any seemingly good photo of the place with no tourists in it.

 I was lucky to be here with Željana and Duško, we took lots of photographs when the crowds left.
-(And enjoyed some great pasta next to the Miracle Square!)
+(And enjoyed some great pasta next to Miracle Square!)

 View this post on Instagram